openlawteam/tribute-contracts/docs/core/DaoRegistry.md

 Returns the extension address registered for this extensionId and reverts if not found.

 The reason we revert here is to avoid the need to check everywhere that the return value is 0x0 when we want to use an extension.

-### function jailMember(address memberAddr)

-Marks the member as jailed.
-Reverts if the member does not exist.
-The call can be done multiple times but if the member is already jailed, nothing happens.

-### function unjailMember(address memberAddr)

-Unmarks a member as jailed.
-Reverts if the member does not exist, does nothing if the member is not jailed.

 ### function submitProposal(bytes32 proposalId)